 Since the Higher Education Center’s funding was eliminated in 2012, Linda has worked with campuses, communities and national organizations to improve their health and safety initiatives through her consulting practice Langford & Associates.
 Example projects have included conducting prevention reviews, conducting online and in-person trainings and presentations, and providing short- and long-term consultation on an array of issues related to effective prevention, including “prevention 101,” strategic planning, effective communications, bystander intervention, social norms, effective partnerships, environmental approaches to prevention, the intersection of alcohol and sexual violence, maximizing synergy across prevention efforts, and other topics.
 Dr. Langford also currently works part-time as an Evaluation and Communications Scientist at the Education Development Center (EDC).
 She holds a doctorate in behavioral sciences from the Harvard School of Public Health.

-As the CEO and Project Leader of RISE Partnerships, Dan Wrona has provided training and consulting to leaders on more than 200 campuses over the past 25 years.
-He has held positions as a university administrator, national fraternity staff member, staff member for the North-American Interfraternity Conference, advisor to several student organizations, and volunteer for multiple workgroups in hazing prevention.
+Dan Wrona is the CEO of RISE Partnerships, where has provided training and consulting to leaders on more than 200 campuses over the past 25 years.
+He has held positions as a university administrator, national fraternity staff member, staff member for the North-American Interfraternity Conference, advisor to several student organizations, and volunteer for multiple hazing prevention workgroups.

-Through his work with RISE, Dan guides institutions and organizations in analyzing hazing problems and provides recommendations and training to support their hazing prevention efforts.
+Through his work with RISE, Dan guides institutions and organizations in assessing hazing and developing comprehensive strategies for preventing its emergence in their communities.
 He is the co-creator of multiple award-winning educational initiatives addressing hazing.

 Dan earned his undergraduate degree in neuroscience from Albright College and his graduate degree in business administration from the University of South Carolina.
 He is a perpetual student of neuroscience, systems theory, strategy, instructional design, risk prevention, and social change.